 - Stick out your tongue as far as possible.

-- Using a mirror look for areas of the tongue with most buildup of debris.
-Normally at the centre and back of the tongue.
+- Using a mirror look for areas of the tongue with the most buildup of debris.
+Normally at the center and back of the tongue.
 It is generally a white color.

 - Place your tongue scraper or brush onto the tongue, being sure to target the area most-affected.